TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

           {"remove_tags": ["hello"]}

-        The same pattern is used for customer_metadata.
+        The same pattern is used for customer_metadata and internal_metadata.

         In the case of nics and disks, there are 3 special objects: